illinois-cs241/assignment-docs/finding_filesystems.md

 * `ssize_t minixfs_read(file_system *fs, const char *path, void *buf, size_t req, off_t *off)`
 * `ssize_t minixfs_write(file_system *fs, const char *path, const void *buf, size_t count, off_t *off)`

-And you will need to implement a virtual file `/virtual/info` for more information about that scroll down to the virtual filesystem section.
+And you will need to implement a virtual file `/virtual/info`.
+For more information about that scroll down to the virtual filesystem section.

 You can find more information about the required functions in `minixfs.h`.
-Remember to set `errno` on errors in your code!
+Remember to set `errno` on errors in your code!!
 We will be checking errno while grading.

 Note that for all functions where you need to update times, you should use `clock_gettime(CLOCK_REALTIME, variable_to_update);`.